SkynetLabs/skynet-kernel/libs/README.md

 Single line conditionals and ternaries are a common source of accidental bugs.

 When writing exports, exports should be sorted alphabetically by file.
-When exporting multiple items from a single file, constatns should be listed first, types should be listed second, and functions should be listed third.
+When exporting multiple items from a single file, constants should be listed first, types should be listed second, and functions should be listed third.
 Within a group, everything should be listed alphabetically.
 This is closer to a guideline than a rule, having formal rules here reduces the number of